MohammadHosseinH/RSS-Reader/README.md

 3 - remove url, which be used for removing a website from the file.
 4 - Exit.
 This program is online and needs internet connection for some parts.
+It's my training project for learning file in Java.